kokkotso/wd-itl-events/README.md

 This repo contains references for Iterable custom event data schema in JSON.
 These are primarily used in constructing the Zapier zaps to push Webflow form data into Iterable.

 ## Usage
 In Zapier, copy reference JSON directly into the Iterable App > Configure > "JSON data fields".
 Make sure you're using the correct reference for the desired custom event (e.g. submitForm, registerWebcast, attendEvent, etc.).
-Where you see the "((datatype_description))" pattern, replace with Zapier variables representing Webflow form data.
+Where you see the `((datatype_description))` pattern, replace with Zapier variables representing Webflow form data.
 All fields are optional.

 **Important: For all data types except boolean & number, make sure the variable is encapsulated in quotation marks.**